 For the cost of daily cat food, fresh water, and available shelter, barn cats will help keep your building rodent-free.
 While these cats have no interest in being a lap cat, they are hard workers intent on earning their keep, and use spare time to roll in the dirt and sun bathe.
 For many people, this provides all the benefits of having a charming nearby cat without the obligations and maintenance of a domestic pet.

 Be prepared for a brief period of adjustment for your barn cats.
 Moving to a new home is stressful for anyone, cats included.
 After a short stay in secure confinement, the cats will accept their new home and be doing their rodent patrols with enthusiasm.

 - These cats are not suitable as indoor pets.
 They are happy to live out their lives in large gardens, stables, barns, or small outbuildings.

 - Outdoor cats are homed with the understanding that you will provide ongoing food and shelter and will make every effort to acquire medical care if the cats become visibly ill or injured.

 - Providing food for cats to assure they are well-fed has proven to make them more efficient hunters.
 A hungry cat only catches enough prey to feed itself, whereas a well-fed cat will also hunt for sport.

 - By providing both food and shelter for an outdoor cat, you will help build a bond between you (as the food provider), the cat, and their new home (a safe shelter).

-- All of our outdoor cats have been spayed/neutered, vaccinated, microchipped, and ear tipped (which identifies them as being altered).
+- All of our outdoor cats have been spayed/neutered, vaccinated, microchipped, and ear tipped (which identifies them as being spayed/neutered and vaccinated).

-To see our available barn cats, visit our cat adoption page.
+To see our available barn cats, visit our barn cat information page.